 To do frequency map for the on momentum particle, use the command:

-FmapFlag nxpoint nypoint nturn xmax ymax delta diffusion
+FmapFlag fmap_file nxpoint nypoint nturn xmax ymax delta diffusion

 For example:

-FmapFlag 31 21 516 0.025 0.005 0.0 true
+FmapFlag fmap_file 31 21 516 0.025 0.005 0.0 true

 The meaning of parameters and default values are shown in Table 4.
+If user only use the command FmapFlag but without all the parameters, then the code use the default values.

 Table 4 Parameters of the command to do frequency map analysis for on momentum particle.